-Cryptocurrencies are digital assets designed to function as a medium of exchange and store of value that can avoid pitfalls of government-issued “fiat” currencies such as inflation and may make certain new kinds of transactions possible.
+Cryptocurrencies are digital assets designed to function as a medium of exchange and store of value that can avoid the pitfalls of government-issued “fiat” currencies such as inflation, and may make certain new kinds of transactions possible.
 Many cryptocurrencies use new technologies including blockchain, cryptographic encryption, and smart contracts.

 These currencies can be used to buy and sell goods and services, and many people invest, trade, and speculate in cryptocurrencies whose prices can increase significantly.
 Bitcoin and Ethereum are two of the best-known cryptocurrencies, but others include Binance Coin, Tether, Polkadot, Cardano, and XRP.

-Working outside the traditional financial system and news frameworks, many of the best sources of information and analysis about the price momentum of cryptocurrencies is found on non-traditional information channels such as Youtube, Twitter, and Redditt, but this may change over time as cryptocurrencies become more mainstream.
+Working outside the traditional financial system and news frameworks, many of the best sources of information and analysis about the price momentum of cryptocurrencies are on non-traditional information channels such as Youtube, Twitter, and Redditt.
+This may change over time as cryptocurrencies become more mainstream.

 Investors can use websites such as Coinbase, Binance, Square’s Cash App, or another “wallet” to hold, buy and sell currencies.
 Until recently, security was a primary concern for investors seeking to buy, hold or trade currencies, but the record of success of the largest exchanges has made many people more willing to participate in crypto markets.
 Likewise, large investment banks, brokerages, and advisors are beginning to recommend that clients allocate a portion of their assets to cryptocurrencies.

 The simplest way to share in the returns from the growth and development of cryptocurrencies is to simply buy some of the currency.
 Bitcoin and Ethereum, for example, have both appreciated by 1,000% over the last year (but those returns are starting from the low point of the financial markets crash related to Covid-19).